csabisoos/Create-MySQL/README.md

 Unsigned: An unsigned type can be used to permit only nonnegative numbers in a column or when you need a larger upper numeric range for the column.

 Not null: Enforces a column to NOT accept NULL values.

+Foreign key: A field (or collection of fields) in one table, that refers to the PRIMARY KEY in another table.

 ## Insert data into table
 ```